 All carbon credits King County offers will be independently (3rd-party) verified to voluntary standards.
 The urban forest carbon credits, which are inherently low volume but high value, are a powerful new tool for investing in communities and climate benefits simultaneously.
 King County is working with City Forest Credits (CFC), a Seattle-based non-profit that has developed an innovative protocol for preservation of forest canopy within and around U.S. cities – where carbon finance had not previously been feasible.
 The rural forest carbon credits will be produced from the protection of larger forested areas in King County through a project under the Verified Carbon Standard (VCS), a well-established voluntary protocol that is used for most rural forest carbon projects globally.

-The initial project was successfully verified in 2018, producing 3,025 mtCO2e of verified and registered credits, and 2019 projects are targeted to produce a minimum of 3,000 mtCO2e while also producing local community and environmental co-benefits.
+The initial project was successfully verified in 2018, producing 3,025 mtCO2e of verified and registered credits while also producing local community and environmental co-benefits.

 The King County Rural Forest Carbon Project is currently under validation with VCS.
-Pending successful project validation and verification, King County will produce its first rural forest carbon credits in late 2019.
-Over 100,000 mtCO2e are expected to be available over the first five years of the project, while helping to protect watersheds, recreation, and wildlife habitat.
+Pending successful project validation and verification, King County will produce its first rural forest carbon credits in early 2020.

 For more information about the Forest Carbon Program, please contact: